acltc/url-shortener-app/CHEATSHEET.md

 This controller can be found inside **app/controllers**.

-Open up this new links_controller and let’s create our first action, the **index** action.
+Open up this new links_controller and let's create our first action, the **index** action.
 Remember, the **index** action represents where you can view an overview-type list of *all* of a given resource.

 ##Our first view